 Selected Videos, Transcripts and Radio Interviews

-1. The leading role New York City has played in developing policies to support this transformation for community well being, and why conversion plans are spreading to cities across the nation.
+1. The leading role New York City has played in developing policies to support employee-owned businesses;

-2. How converting businesses to employee ownership can meaningfully increase racial equity in the workplace and beyond.
+2. How converting businesses to employee ownership can meaningfully increase racial equity in the workplace and beyond; and

-3. Strategies for impact investors seeking participation in intermediary funds that can play a critical role in advancing this process of ESOPERATION (democratic ESOPS and cooperatives).
+3. Strategies for impact investors seeking to participate in intermediary funds that are playing a critical role in advancing employee ownership conversions.

 Episode 146: Social Capital Partners & Taylor Guitars Financing

 As the socio-economic effects of coronavirus worsen, the deep failures of our global economic order are being revealed.
 Is this the end of the neoliberal era?
 What will the economy look like after COVID-19?
 Can our next economy promote the overall well-being of people and the planet?
-Join us as we bring together experts from around the world.
-Featured panelists include: -Kate Raworth (Doughnut Economics) -Stewart Wallis (Wellbeing Economy Alliance) -Marjorie Kelly (The Democracy Collaborative)\ -David Korten (Living Economies Forum) -Gunna Jung (Economic Advisor to Seoul Metropolitan Government) Moderated by Wm.
-Andrew Schwartz, Co-Founder & Executive Vice President of EcoCiv
+In this video-taped discussion, Marjorie joins Kate Raworth (Doughnut Economics), Stewart Wallis (Wellbeing Economy Alliance), David Korten (Living Economies Forum), Gunna Jung (Economic Advisor to Seoul Metropolitan Government) to discuss these weighty questions.
+Moderated by Wm.
+Andrew Schwartz, co-founder & executive vice president of EcoCiv.

 - Changing the World, One Dinner Party at a Time